Introduction

 Select Create schedule if you want to create a scheduled execution that will run your workflow automatically at selected times.

-In the right panel that opens you will be able to choose a Deployment name, space version you want to deploy, select the execution context you want to use, define when the workflow should be executed, and check Enable workflow actions if you want to enable sending an e-mail upon success of failure of the execution of the deployment you will create.
+In the right panel that opens you will be able to choose a Deployment name, the space version you want to deploy, and select the execution context you want to use.

 img create schedule deployment